 a) Optimize your product page.

 Using search engine optimization on your product page means using keywords, but not to the extent where you end up over-stuffing your content.
-Relevant product keywords in your headers and image alt tags should be enough to help your rankings and thus help you with how to sell online.
+Relevant product keywords in your headers and image alt tags should be enough to help your rankings and thus help you with starting an online business.

 b) Use friendly URLs.